bonomani/devmon/docs/TEMPLATES.md

 ```

 ### WORST transform
-This transform takes two data aliases as input, and stores the values for the
+The transform takes two 'source OIDs' and stores the value associated with the worst alarm color
-one with the 'worst' alarm color (red being the 'worst' and green being the
+(red as the worst, green as the best) in the `target oid`.
-'best') in the transformed data alias.
-The oids can either be comma or space
-delimited.

-## The 'thresholds' file
-The thresholds file defines the limits against which the various data aliases
+## The thresholds file
-that you have created in your 'oids' and 'transforms' files are measured
-against.
-An example thresholds file is as follows:
+Specify threshold limits for the OIDs, including their corresponding alarm color levels and messages

+### Format
 ```
 upsLoadOut  : red     : 90          : UPS load is very high
 upsLoadOut  : yellow  : 70          : UPS load is high